WPIRoboticsEngineering/RBE2001_template/README.md

 ![function call graphs](/doc/html/template_8ino_afe461d27b9c48d5921c00d521181f12f_cgraph.png).

 To access the full documentation, after cloning the code to your disk, open the doc/html/annotated.html file to start.
 Opening any of the .html files will get you into the mini website as well.
-This web site is all the code you will have ccess to while working on your robot.
+This web site is all the code you will have access to while working on your robot.

 There are only 2 classes you need to edit to do all of your labs,  StudentsRobot and RBEPID.
 Use the Doxygen to search for them and navigate the Doxygen pages to learn about what these 2 classes are and how the code uses them.

 PIDMotor is a helper class that you will use but not have to modify (unless you want to, then go for it!).
-This class will use you PID implementation (it is defaulted to a simple p controller).
+This class will use your PID implementation (it is defaulted to a simple p controller).
 It provides helper functions and structure for your PID controller.
 This class is also used by the communication layer to view and edit the PID controller from Java.
 PIDMotor has 2 subclasses

 ![PIDMotor](doc/html/classPIDMotor__inherit__graph.png)